WMAL-FM

 Talk radio station in Woodbridge, Virginia, United States, serving Washington, D.C.

 WMAL-FM (105.9 MHz) – branded 105.9 FM WMAL – is a radio station licensed to Woodbridge, Virginia, serving the Washington, D.C.
 Metro area.
 WMAL-FM airs a conservative talk radio format and is owned and operated by Cumulus Media.
 The station's studios are located at 4400 Jenifer Street NW in Washington, two blocks from the city's border with Maryland, and the transmitter site is in Falls Church, Virginia, off Lee Highway.
 WMAL-FM is co-owned with sports radio station WSBN at 630 kHz; the WMAL call sign and talk format originated on that station, and the two stations simulcast from 2011 to 2019.

 Programming

 Weekday mornings on WMAL-FM start with O'Connor & Company with Larry O'Connor.
-At 9 a.m., Chris Plante hosts a nationally syndicated show, based at WMAL-FM.
-Vince Coglianese is heard in afternoon drive time.
-The rest of the schedule features nationally syndicated programs: The Dan Bongino Show, The Mark Levin Show, The Ben Shapiro Show, CBS Eye on the World with John Batchelor and Red Eye Radio.
+In late mornings, Chris Plante hosts a nationally syndicated show, based at WMAL-FM.
+The Vince Show hosted by Vince Coglianese is the station's midday proram.
+Twenty-year veteran of talk radio, Derek Hunter, hosts in afternoon drive time.
+The rest of the schedule features nationally-syndicated programs:The Mark Levin Show, John Batchelor, and Red Eye Radio with Gary McNamara and Eric Harley.

 Weekends feature shows on money, health, real estate and gardening, many of which are paid brokered programming, along with repeats of weekday shows.
 Most weekday hours feature local news at the beginning of each hour.
 Fox News Radio is carried at the beginning of most hours during nights and weekends.